 Defense against Short and Medium Range Ballistic Missiles

-The Phased Adaptive Approach (EPAA)
+The European Phased Adaptive Approach (EPAA)

 Lt.
 General Robert G. Gard, Jr. (USA, ret.) is Chairman of the Center for Arms Control and Non-Proliferation where his work focuses on nuclear nonproliferation, missile defense, Iraq, Afghanistan, military policy, nuclear terrorism, and related national security issues.
 Gard has written for well-known periodicals that focus on military and international affairs and lectured widely at U.S. and international universities and academic conferences.